 After her husband, the family’s sole breadwinner, went missing, Naela and her two young sons moved in with his relatives in Syria’s southern Daraa province.
 In 2014, with violence increasing and living conditions deteriorating in Syria, she fled with her sons to Jordan.

-In 2015, Ali’s family in Daraa received a phone call from the al-Khateeb Branch of the Syrian regime’s State Security in Damascus.
+In 2015, Ali’s family in Daraa received a phone call from the al-Khateeb Branch of the Syrian government's State Security in Damascus.
 A voice told them to go to the branch and collect Ali’s documents.
 The family understood from this directive that he was dead, likely killed under torture.
 No one from the family risked going to collect the papers, fearing a trap.

 Naela believes that Ali is dead, but with no body, no proof and no closure, his family refuses to accept that.
 Stories and rumors of detainees believed to be dead who return years later give them hope.